hpwit/fastled-esp32-16PINS/README.md

 }

 }
-Then add code to initialize the task in your setup() function:
+//Then add code to initialize the task in your setup() function:

 void setup(){
 // -- Create the FastLED show task